Monday 23 December 2024

 Related news

-Morocco’s football national team moved up one place to 13th in the world rankings published by FIFA on Thursday.
+Morocco’s football national team fell down one place to 14th in the world rankings published by FIFA on Thursday.

-The national team also remains the first Arab team, ahead of Egypt, 30th, with 1526.25 points.
+The national team also remains in first place in the Arab world ahead of Egypt in second place (33rd worldwide) with 1513.48 points.

 Argentina remains at the top of the FIFA rankings, followed by France and Spain.